gallegojm/Arduino-Ftp-Server/README.md

 For example:

-  ncftpget -d stdout -u arduino -p Due 192.168.1.xxx . /MyDir/MyFile
+  ncftpget -d stdout -u arduino -p test 192.168.1.xxx . /MyDir/MyFile

   to download a file to the current directory